ChenDarYen/Key-Locked-Rank-One-Editing-for-Text-to-Image-Personalization/README.md

                                                 --personalized_ckpts ./ckpt/teddy.ckpt,./ckpt/cat.ckpt \
                                                 --prompt "photo of a {1} and a {2}"
 ```

+## Global Locking
+If you want tot apply global locking, add the argument `--global_locking` when execute generation scripts.

 ## BibTeX
 If you find this repository useful, please cite origin papers using the following.